DWTechs/Checkard.js/README.md

  * @param {K} k - The property key to check for.
  * @param {boolean} [own=true] - If true, checks if the property is an own property of the object.
 Defaults to true.
  * @param {boolean} [enumerable=true] - If true, checks if the property is enumerable.
 Defaults to true.
- * @returns True if the property exists on the object based on the specified conditions, otherwise false.
+ * @returns {boolean} True if the property exists on the object based on the specified conditions, otherwise false.
  */
 isProperty<K extends PropertyKey>(
     obj: { [key: string]: unknown },